MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-app-protection-policy.md

   - **Block access**
   - **Wipe data**

 - **Assignments**: Assign the policy to groups of users.
 The devices used by the group's members are evaluated for access to corporate data on targeted apps via Intune app protection.

 ## To create an MTD app protection policy for Windows

 Use the procedure to [create an Application protection policy for Windows](../apps/app-protection-policy-settings-windows.md), and use the following information on the *Apps*, *Health Checks*, and *Assignments* pages:

-- **Apps**: Select the apps you want to be targeted by app protection policies.
+- **Apps**: Select the apps you want to target app protection policies.
 For this feature set, these apps are blocked or selectively wiped based on device risk assessment from your chosen Mobile Threat Defense vendor.
 - **Health Checks**: Below *Device conditions*, use the drop-down box to select **Max allowed device threat level**.

   Options for the threat level **Value**: